 \subsection{The physical structure}

-The existence of reduced colored $\slN$ and HOMFLY-PT homologies and the theorems describing their relationships, although new, will not come as a surprise to the expert.
-In fact, they are at the very centre of current interest in the study of link homologies from the prespective of theoretical physics.
-Since Gukov-Schwarz-Vafa's physical interpretation of Khovanov-Rozansky homology as a space of BPS states \cite{GSV}, there has been significant cross-fertilization between the mathematical and physical sides of this field.
-A particularly interesting outcome is a package of conjectures about the structure of the family of colored $\slN$ and HOMFLY-PT homologies, which has been developed over a decade in a series of papers by Dunfield-Gukov-Rasmussen \cite{DGR}, Gukov-Walcher \cite{GW}, Gukov-Sto\v{s}i\'c \cite{GS}, Gorsky-Gukov-Sto\v{s}i\'c \cite{GGS} and most recently Gukov-Nawata-Saberi-Sto\v{s}i\'c-Su\l{}kowski \cite{GNSSS}.
+The existence of reduced colored $\glnn{N}$ and HOMFLY-PT homologies and the theorems describing their relationships, although new, will not come as a surprise to the expert.
+In fact, they are at the very centre of current interest in the study of link homologies from the perspective of theoretical physics.
+Since Gukov--Schwarz--Vafa's physical interpretation of Khovanov--Rozansky homology as a space of BPS states \cite{GSV}, there has been significant cross-fertilization between the mathematical and physical sides of this field.
+A particularly interesting outcome is a package of conjectures about the structure of the family of colored $\glnn{N}$ and HOMFLY-PT homologies, which has been developed over a decade in a series of papers by Dunfield--Gukov--Rasmussen \cite{DGR}, Gukov--Walcher \cite{GW}, Gukov--Sto\v{s}i\'c \cite{GS}, Gorsky--Gukov--Sto\v{s}i\'c \cite{GGS} and Gukov--Nawata--Saberi--Sto\v{s}i\'c--Su\l{}kowski \cite{GNSSS}.

 Thanks to recent advances in understanding the higher representation theory underlying link homologies (in particular \emph{categorical skew Howe duality}), which led to the convergence of several different approaches to link homologies \cite{Cau2, QR, RW, MW}, we are now in a position to prove a significant part of the physically conjectured structure.
 In the following theorems, $\cal{K}^k$ denotes a knot labelled with the $k^{th}$ exterior power of the vector representation.